-The Company has appointed a professional fund manager to manage its investments.
-Through regular meetings with the fund manager and performance reports, the Company reviews and monitors the performance of its investment funds.
-The Company has also established a guideline to address the selection, review and management of its fund manager.
+The Company has appointed professional fund managers to manage its investments.
+Through regular meetings with the fund managers and performance reports, the Company reviews and monitors the performance of its investment funds.
+The Company has also established a guideline to address the selection, review and management of its fund managers.